tenintech/group-policy-lab/README.md

 <img width="1235" height="902" alt="23Unlocking user account" src="https://github.com/user-attachments/assets/2ac6be79-4175-45c7-a1d2-8642f4e9a1d0" />

-<h3>Desktop Restriction Policy</h3>
+<h3>2.
+Desktop Restriction Policy</h3>

 To simulate a managed work environment, a desktop restriction policy was created to prevent standard users from accessing certain icons on the desktop and system settings.
+Created a GPO to remove system icons (Recycle Bin, Computer, Properties) for standard users.
+Applied the policy to the _EMPLOYEES OU and verified on a client machine.

 Steps:
 - Open Group Policy Management